 - Does nTask offer a free trial?
 Yes, nTask offers a 14-day free trial

 - Does nTask have a mobile project management app?
 Yes, it’s available for Android and iOS

 Teamwork is project management software that’s user-friendly.
 It offers reporting features, time tracking, Gantt charts, task management and more to help users manage work and enhance productivity.
 It’s helpful when organizing projects, teams and resources, offering collaborative tools that facilitate communications between teams.
 It’s an excellent ClickUp alternative for smaller or growing teams.

 Even though the user experience is positive, customizing can be complicated.
 There’s a bit of a learning curve and users will have to do research to implement the customization.
 There have also been complaints about the mobile app, which doesn’t work well.
 There are some limitations in the feature set such as task management: there is no function that allows users to move multiple tasks at once.

 - Does it offer a free trial?
 Yes, Teamwork has a 15-day free trial

-- Does it offer a free version?
-Yes, there’s a free version of Teamwork
+- Does it offer a mobile app?
+Yes, there’s a Teamwork mobile app

 Finally, we have ActiveCollab, project management software that features task management, email integration, team collaboration and scheduling features.
 It helps users organize their work with workload tools that boost productivity.
 Time tracking keeps projects on schedule and third-party integrations fill in the gaps in the software.